DC Cancer Care

 Helping Our Neighbors

-The Dawson County Cancer Care Fund's mission is to improve quality of life and relieve physical and emotional burdens during treatment for local cancer patients and their families by providing emergency financial support and to support cancer-related fundraisers.
+The Dawson County Cancer Care Fund is dedicated to maintaining a strong future of helping local cancer patients in its mission to improve quality of life and relieve physical and emotional burdens during treatment by providing emergency financial support to cancer patients.

 Having cancer is hard, but finding help shouldn’t be.